 The prevalence of the ailment with the younger popular has risen by more than 10%.
 There are 2 types of diabetic people in the world, namely confirmed diabetic and pre-diabetic.
 So, if you are in the zone of pre-diabetic or have a relatively sedentary lifestyle with one or more diabetic family members, it is time to change your lifestyle as well as opt for higher health insurance coverage.

-The average cost of medicines for a diabetic ranges from Rs 5000 to Rs 10,000 per month.
+The average cost of medicines for a diabetic range from Rs 5000 to Rs 10,000 per month.
 However, with comorbidity, the cost of monthly treatment could be higher.
 Thus, Diabetes management is an expensive affair that could be a strain on your monthly household budget.

 The bigger worry is the risk of having other complications such as Cardiovascular disease, hearing impairment, skin conditions, kidney and nerve damage, etc, which rises with diabetes.
 The rising cost of healthcare expenses has pushed inflation to about 15% in India.

 According to the NSS data, the average cost for hospitalization costs Rs 38,222 in urban areas and Rs 27,347 in rural India.
 In private hospitals, the average cost of hospitalization can be summarised as: